Graduate Academic Policies & Regulations

 Undergraduate Enrollment in Graduate Courses

-Arcadia University undergraduate students who are within a few credits of meeting the requirements for the bachelor’s degree may, with the permission of the department chair, faculty adviser and Dean of the College of Graduate Studies, enroll in a limited number of graduate courses (500-level courses).
+Arcadia University undergraduate students who are within a few credits of meeting the requirements for the bachelor’s degree may, with the permission of the department chair, faculty adviser and Dean of Graduate Studies, enroll in a limited number of graduate courses (500-level courses).
 Credit may be awarded either toward the bachelor’s or the master’s degree, but not both.